charlie-vf/gay-street-games/README.md

 Images

 All the images used on the site are related to the Elder Scrolls Online, and not just video gaming in general.
 I chose specific images I felt reflected the beauty of the game, both in character design and landscaping, lighting, colors etc.
+For example, the center circle image on the homepage is The Prophet, a prominent character in the Main Story of the game; and the hero image on the About Us page is of Fennorian, a character from 2020's DLC release - Greymoor - and a player character.
 The color theme of the images matches that of the site as a whole, which is focussed around purples and blues.

 Color